Shincliffe: History

 The place-name 'Shincliffe' is first attested in the Liber Vitae Ecclesiae Dunelmensis of circa 1085, where it appears as Scinneclif.
 It appears in the Charter Rolls of 1195 as Sineclive.
 The name means 'the cliff of the spectre or demon, haunted cliff'.

 Shincliffe is the site of a mediaeval bridge over the River Wear and archaeological investigations in 2005 suggest Shincliffe may have been the site of a Roman crossing.

 In the Middle Ages Shincliffe was an agricultural community belonging to the Prior of Durham Cathedral.
 The population grew significantly due to coal mining at nearby Houghall, Old Durham and Shincliffe Colliery (now High Shincliffe) but declined following mine closures in the late 19th century.

 Durham's first railway station opened at Shincliffe in 1839 as the passenger terminus between the Durham area and Sunderland but closed in 1893 once a line had been run from Sherburn House to Durham itself.
 A goods line continued to Houghall and Croxdale Colliery.
 In the 1920s, Back Lane along the eastern side of the village was enlarged to become a bypass for it.

+Horse racing under National Hunt rules took place at Shincliffe between 1895 and 1914.
+The course was taken over for military purposes during the First World War and racing never resumed.